Should You Itemize or Claim the Standard Deduction?

 Standard deductions are predetermined deductions based on a taxpayer's tax return status.
 You do not need to use a full form 1040 to claim this deduction (EZ and short forms can also be used, more here), so it can save the taxpayer some time although our software does work to make this as hassle free as possible.

 Moreover, certain individuals may qualify for larger standard deductions.
 For example, individuals who are 65 and older or visually impaired can claim a higher standard deduction.
-Also, those who suffered a loss in a presidentially declared disaster zone (in 2017) qualified for an additional standard deduction.
+Also, those who suffered a loss in a presidentially declared disaster zone may qualify for an additional standard deduction.

 Note that standard deductions have filing limitations.
 A taxpayer who is married and filing separately cannot claim a standard deduction when the taxpayer's spouse claims an itemized deduction.
 A nonresident alien, a dual-status alien, or someone who is filing a tax return for a period of less than a year is also not eligible for the standard deduction.